 - Abandonment by the DFW of the antiquated concept of “democracy of hunting” in the much-vaunted North American Model of Wildlife Conservation.
 This tenet is plainly illegitimate under public-trust principles, transferring public trust assets to a tiny special interest instead of serving the common interest.
 The only appropriate standard for responsible wildlife management in the 21st century is democracy for everyone.

-Stop The Florida Bear Hunt needs your help with “Governor Phil Murphy Please Keep Your Promise and Stop The NJ Bear Hunt”.
-Join Stop The Florida Bear Hunt and 24,468 supporters today.
+Bear Defenders needs your help with “Governor Phil Murphy Please Keep Your Promise and Stop The NJ Bear Hunt”.
+Join Bear Defenders and 26,755 supporters today.